-The first thing that comes to our minds when we hear Travel and Hospitality is ‘people’.
+The first thing that comes to our minds when we hear Tourism and Hospitality is ‘people’.
 As the name of the degree suggests, it is all about customer service.
-Travel and Hospitality degrees prepare candidates to work in diverse working environments all over the world.
+Tourism and Hospitality degrees prepare candidates to work in diverse working environments all over the world.

-Even so, many people confuse Travel and Hospitality degrees with Tourism degrees.
+Even so, many people confuse Tourism and Hospitality degrees with Tourism degrees.
 What is the difference between these two?
 The main difference lies in where the employees work.
-With a Tourism degree, you can work in a museum, national park and so on, whilst with a Travel and Hospitality degree you will work in hotels, restaurants.
+With a Tourism degree, you can work in a museum, national park and so on, whilst with a Tourism and Hospitality degree you will work in hotels, restaurants.

 This degree is shaped in such a way that candidates acquire skills about hotel management, food preparation and sanitation as well as human resources.